Danfraga33/CodeWars/README.md

 ## Structure

-- Each kata has its own directory.
+- Each kyu has its own directory.